 Mission and Purpose

-The Ecological Risk Assessment Advisory Group is an open forum that exists to serve as a scientific resource to SETAC, environmental scientists and decision makers, and society as a whole on issues pertaining to Ecological Risk Assessment (ERA).
+The Ecological Risk Assessment Interest Group is an open forum that exists to serve as a scientific resource to SETAC, environmental scientists and decision makers, and society as a whole on issues pertaining to Ecological Risk Assessment (ERA).
 Our mission is to advance the science, use, and practice of ERA as an approach and tool to inform environmental decision making.
 We accomplish this mission by:

 - Serving as a neutral platform and focal point within SETAC and the larger environmental community for collaborative identification, resolution and communication of ERA issues